shaloo/docs.arcana/docs/concepts/dashboard.md

   <figcaption>Developer Dashboard</figcaption>
 </figure>

-!!! an-caution "Register, Configure then Integrate!"
+!!! an-warning "Register, Configure then Integrate!"

     Before integrating any application with the {{config.extra.arcana.sdk_name}}, it must be [[register-app-auth|registered]] and [[index-configure-auth|configured for user onboarding]] through the {{config.extra.arcana.dashboard_name}}.